th-koeln-intia/ip-sprachassistent-team4/docs/pages/startup/setup-software.md

 ## 5. Optional install Hermes Led Control for Respeaker Leds

 Hermes Led Control controls the leds of the respeaker device.
-For example, when you say the wake word, the leds turn on.
+For example, when you say the Wake Word, the leds turn on.
 With this setting you always can see when the respeaker is active.

 ### Go to pi's home directory